cventastic/cert_helper/README.md

 TODO:

-- add as companion container to dshackle to provide certs.
+- add as companion container to provide certs.
 - doesnt generate certs if cert folder not empty. but if cert folder empty, it doesnt get added to github.
 - dirty workaround:
 ```rm cert/.skel```